hackware1993/Flutter_ConstraintLayout/README.md

     10. baselineToBottom
     11. baselineToBaseline
 2. margin and goneMargin
-3. clickPadding (quickly expand the click area of child elements without changing their actual size, This means that the click area can be shared between child elements without increasing nesting.)
+3. clickPadding (quickly expand the click area of child elements without changing their actual size.
+This means that the click area can be shared between child elements without increasing nesting.)
 4. visibility control
 5. constraint integrity hint
 6. bias